This article has links to products and services we recommend, which we may make a commission from.

 Going out for tapas is one of the most popular activities in Spain.
 And for that reason, a stop for authentic Catalan tapas was part of the Girona tour.

 At a local restaurant, we sampled a variety of small dishes along with the local Empordà wine.

 One of the tapas tastings of Girona veal in a bed of apple compote with a reduction of sweet red wine epitomized Catalan food.

 Spanish Ham Tasting

 Diving into the world of Spanish ham was one of our favorite stops on our Girona food tour.
 This was our first ham-tasting experience, which was similar to a cheese tasting.

-We sampled three different types of Spanish ham, starting with the everyday Serrano ham to the exclusive Iberico ham.
+We sampled three different types of Spanish ham, starting with the everyday Serrano ham to the exclusive Jamon Iberico ham.

 While tasting the different grades of ham, we learned about the long history and fascinating world of Spanish ham.

 Paired with Cava or Spanish sparkling wine, we relished the textures and flavors of the various varieties of Spanish ham.